viator32/portfolio3/README.md

 # Partner Universities API

+This README provides an overview of the API endpoints, example JSON structures for creating and updating resources, and instructions for running the application and testing it with Postman.

 This application provides a RESTful API for managing partner universities and their modules.
 It uses HATEOAS for creating links between resources.
 Made by Serhii Radkovskyi (Mtr.5121005) as the portfolio assingment for Distributed systems lecture